Two Plead Guilty In ‘Homeless’ GoFundMe Scam

 — The New York Times (@nytimes) March 7, 2019

-Prosecutors, over the course of the investigation, obtained text messages from the day of the supposed car breakdown which showed that the entire incident had been fabricated.
+Over the course of the investigation, prosecutors obtained text messages from the day of the supposed car breakdown.
+These text messages indicated that the entire incident had been fabricated.

 GoFundMe refunded the entire amount of money raised, while the government seized the car that was purchased by the couple.

-McClure and D’Amico, in early February, waved their intitial court appearances in connection with the state charges against them in New Jersey, per The Courier Post.
+McClure and D’Amico, in early February, waived their initial court appearances in connection with the state charges against them in New Jersey, per The Courier Post.